exercism/v3/languages/csharp/exercises/concept/operator-overloading/.docs/instructions.md

 ## 6. Convert the currency amount to a decimal

-Please modify the `CurrencyAmount` struct so that an instance can be explicitly cast to a double.
+Please modify the `CurrencyAmount` struct so that an instance can be implicitly converted to a `decimal`.

 ```csharp
 CurrencyAmount amountA = new CurrencyAmount(55.5m, "HD");